hassantvs24/bdmobile/README.md

 #### BD Mobile

-This is Laravel package for mobile number validator & formatter for Bangladeshi mobile operator.
+This is a Laravel package for mobile number validators & change the mobile number format for Bangladeshi mobile operators.
-User can validate mobile number and update mobile number format.

 ### Installation